kautukkundan/pessimistic-swaps/README.md

 | Native L1 Swap | 595,786 gwei         |
 | Rollup Swap    | 1,503,682 gwei       |

 We can clearly see the huge difference between native Layer 1 and Layer 2 swap.
-There is almost 2.5x improvement on the gas consumed.
+There is almost 2.5x improvement on the total gas consumed.

 | Type           | Gas Used (deposit + swap) |
 | -------------- | ------------------------- |